-Early 2022, MS AISE adjusted its corporate values adopting those of its global parent MS&AD.
+MS AISE adopted the corporate values of its global parent MS&AD.
 These values are implemented by the senior leadership team of MS AISE:

 - Customer Focus striving to provide security and satisfaction to our customers; - Integrity being sincere, kind, and fair in our dealings with people; - Teamwork growing together as a team by respecting one another's individuality and opinions and sharing knowledge and ideas; - Innovation always improving the way we work while responding to stakeholders' interests; - Professionalism providing high-quality services by constantly enhancing our skills and proficiency.